>

 THIS is how you do a versus screen.

 Even from a casual 2D fighting game fan's perspective (or even from the perspective of a non video game player), Marvel Super Heroes is an impressive visual feat.
-What comic book nerd wouldn't want to see The Hulk finally duke it out with Juggernaut, or watch a beautifully-animated dream match of Spider-Man VS Captain America?
-No doubt, Capcom's beautiful 2D spritework was very much ahead its time, and actually still look awesome to this day!
-Marvel Super Heroes presented some of the largest and beefiest 2D character sprites to date, and even the big guys like Hulk and Blackheart show off ultra-smooth animations - something that not all 2D fighting games of the era could pull off quite so well.
+What comic book nerd wouldn't want to see The Hulk finally duke it out with Juggernaut, or watch a beautifully-animated dream match of Spider-Man Vs. Captain America?
+No doubt, Capcom's beautiful 2D sprite-work was very much ahead its time, and actually still look awesome to this day!
+Marvel Super Heroes presented some of the largest and beefiest 2D character sprites to date, and even the big guys like Hulk and Blackheart show off ultra-smooth animations — something that not all 2D fighting games at the time could pull off quite so convincingly.

 Dream match-ups made by Capcom... eat that SNK!